San Francisco, Marin, & East Bay Therapists

 Found 4 therapists who work with Anger Management

 Click on a therapist’s picture for more details.

-Your anger is not the problem; how you express that anger, though, could be.
-Appropriately expressed anger can be a way to clear the air, vent feelings and open the door to honest two-way communication that resolves issues.
-Poorly expressed anger, such as uncontrolled rage, is both frightening and destructive.
-All too often a person who is not able to appropriately express anger will feel embarrassed and out of control.
+Your anger may not be the problem; how you express that anger, though, could be.
+Appropriately expressed anger can be a way to clear the air, vent feelings, and open the door to honest two-way communication that resolves issues.
+Poorly expressed anger, such as sarcasm, disrespect, and/or uncontrolled rage, is destructive and often frightening.

 If you have trouble controlling how you express your anger, chances are good that you already know it.
 People may say you have a short fuse, a quick temper, or tell you that your anger frightens them.
-Your uncontrolled explosions of rage probably frighten you too.
+Your anger may frighten you too.

-Psychotherapy can provide help.
-By working with a skilled therapist and focusing on the ways you express your anger and on the underlying issues bothering you, you can learn new skills and new ways of thinking.
-Then, instead of finding yourself in destructive situations, you will be able to harness your feelings, including anger, to build better and supportive relationships.
+Psychotherapy can help.
+By working with a skilled therapist and focusing on the ways you express your anger and on the underlying issues, you can learn new skills and new ways of thinking and behaving.
+Then, instead of finding yourself in destructive situations, you will be able to harness your feelings, including anger, to build better and more supportive relationships.